-Fox Resources (ASX: FXR) is an exploration company with substantial exploration interests in the Queensland Coal region and the Pilbara region of Western Australia.
+Fox Resources (ASX: FXR) is an exploration company with substantial exploration interests in the Queensland Coal basins and the Pilbara region of Western Australia.

-Fox is focused on exploring its Bundaberg Coking Coal Project in southeast Queensland as well as its extensive package of base metals tenements in the Pilbara region of Western Australia.
-At Bundaberg, Fox is currently drilling a planned seven hole program with the aim of defining a premium hard coking coal resource.
+Fox is focused on exploring its Bundaberg Coking Coal Project in southeast Queensland and its extensive package of base metals tenements in the Pilbara region of Western Australia.
+At Bundaberg, Fox recently completed a seven hole program and outlined an inferred 101Mt hard coking coal resource

-Fox Resources has acquired 100% interests in 16 granted coal exploration tenements (EPCs) and a single EPC application previously held by Currawong Coal Pty Ltd, a joint venture of Cliff's Natural Resources Pty Ltd, Conarco Minerals Pty Ltd and XLX Pty Ltd.
+Fox Resources acquired 100% interests in 16 granted coal exploration tenements (EPCs) and a single EPC application previously held by Currawong Coal Pty Ltd, a joint venture of Cliff's Natural Resources Pty Ltd, Conarco Minerals Pty Ltd and XLX Pty Ltd.